kelseyn12/carecircle/APP_STORE_METADATA.md

 **Short Description (80 characters max):**
 ```
-Share health updates with your care circle - family, friends, and caregivers.
+Share private updates with your family and care circle.
 ```

 **Full Description:**
 ```
-Care Circle helps care leads share important health and personal updates with their circle of family, friends, and caregivers.
+CareCircle Connect helps families stay connected during important moments by sharing private updates with your circle of loved ones.

 Key Features:
 • Create private circles for your care network